 The amount you’re charged will depend on how long the inspector’s original visit is, how long the inspector has to spend helping you get things right, how long it takes them to investigate your case, and the time it takes them to take action against you.

-The current FFI rate (as of April 2019) is £154 an hour.
+The current Fee For Intervention rate (as of April 2019) is £154 an hour.
 If an inspector finds a material breach within your business, this hourly rate will be charged from the second they walked into your business, right through to until they deem the breach to be resolved – so the cost can soon add up!

 It’s worth noting that the fee is charged for every hour – day and night – between the initial discovery and closing of the case.